 In the summer Praia da Rocha becomes a party scene for the young crowd

 There’s an architectural jewel in Lagos: the 18-century church of Santo Antônio, the most extraordinary structure in town and a Baroque treasure of the Algarve.
-Lagos is also 20 minutes away from promontory Ponta da Piedade (Piety Point) and the sheltered coves and clean waters of Praia do Camilo (Camilo Beach) and Praia de Dona Ana (Dona Ana Beach), best examples of the beauty of this coast and a magnet for tourists.
+Lagos is also 20 minutes away from promontory Ponta da Piedade (Piety Point) and the sheltered coves and clean waters of Praia do Camilo (Camilo Beach) and Praia de Dona Ana (Dona Ana Beach), the best examples of the beauty of this coast and a magnet for tourists.
 A little further west is Praia da Luz (Light Beach), a pleasant and very popular destination for Portuguese families on vacation.

-Today sleepy Sagres is still a fisherman’s village, but nearby Cabo Sâo Vicente (Saint Vincent Cape), with the most powerful lighthouse in Europe, continues to be a reference for shipping.
-The ruins of the Sagres School of Navigation can be visited, a tribute to those brave men who expanded the world by refusing fear, opposing the Church and daring further than no one ever had.
-At the exit gate of the school, a small sign on the wall tells more than anything else about how proud the Portuguese are of those pioneers.
+Today sleepy Sagres is still a fisherman’s village, but nearby Cabo São Vicente (Cape Saint Vincent), with the most powerful lighthouse in Europe, continues to be a reference for shipping.
+The ruins of the Sagres School of Navigation can be visited, a tribute to those brave men who expanded the world by denying fear, opposing the Church and daring farther than anyone ever had.
+At the exit gate of the school, a small sign on the wall explains, more than anything else, how proud the Portuguese are of those pioneers.